 - a.
 Remove power from the tape unit. - b.
-Remove the two head covers, the reels and the tape unit overlay.
+Remove the two head covers. the reels and the tape unit overlay.
 Be careful of components on the head plate assembly.
-The overlay is secured with either hook and loop fabric or double-adhesive tape. - c.
+The overlay is secured with hook and loop fabric. - c.
 Remove the ceramic caps from the two guides. - d.
 Remove the vacuum chamber door by unfastening the hinges from the chamber.
 Leave the hinges on the door. - e.
 Check each guide as shown in figure 5-10 which indicates the two positions of the alignment tool.
 The flat edge of the tool is used.
 Place the flat edge across the vacuum chamber so that the tool is over the guide and then measure the gap with a feeler gauge.
-The gap should be $.003 \pm .005$ inches.
+The gap should be .003 + .0005 inches.